Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Conclusion and prospects

 \section{Conclusion and prospects}

 When looking at the growth of the turbulent front velocity as a function of turbulence intensity in gaseous combustion, various experimental, numerical and theoretical studies throughout the literature suggested a trend of the form $\frac{S_{T}}{S_{L}} \propto \left(\frac{u_{\text{RMS}}}{S_{L}}\right)^{\alpha}$, with $\alpha$ ranging from 0.5 to 2 \cite{clavin1979,michelson1977,williams1985,kerstein1988}.
 Yakhot's \cite{yakhot1988} exponential law was also found to be experimentally achieved at first-order, up until $\frac{u_{\text{RMS}}}{S_{L}} \approx 20$ \cite{yakhot1988}.
 For stronger turbulence, Huygens approximation breaks down as the reactive zone broadens and can no longer be described as a sharp interface.
-For a liquid flame, the Schmidt number is 500 times larger than in a gaseous flame, leading to momentum diffusing more rapidly compared to the species involved in the reaction hence resulting in a sharper and more well-defined reaction front even for even higher turbulent intensities.
-Moreover, slower laminar propagation velocities as well as laser-induced fluorescence allow significantly improved metrology while suppressing compressibility effects to focus on the specific influence of turbulence. \\